The balance of forms

 Italian version

-According to the Hesiodic Theogony, Aphrodite was born from the foam (άfρóς) produced by the genitals of Uranus that Kronos Saturn had cut off and thrown into the sea.
-In the Homeric Iliad, she is the daughter of Zeus and Dione (the Goddess), perhaps of a Titaness or even of an Oceanid.
-Plato, in his Symposium, asserts that these two origins refer to two distinct aspects, Aphrodite Urania (in her pure and celestial appearance) and Aphrodite Pandémia (in the sense of being close to all the people, and expert in the art of seduction and physical love).
-In the Hellenistic period, Aphrodite was associated with the Egyptian goddess Isis.
-She, over time, had many roles, as protector of the dead and the pharaoh, mother goddess, goddess of magic and wisdom, champion of the nations.
-The ancient Romans identified Aphrodite with Venus, originally the goddess of agriculture, vegetation, spring.
+According to Hesiod’s Theogony, Aphrodite’s origins trace back to the foam (άfρóς) created by the severed genitals of Uranus, which were thrown into the sea by his son, Kronos Saturn.
+In the Homeric Iliad, she is portrayed as Zeus and Dione’s daughter, with speculation on her lineage as Titaness or Oceanid.
+Plato’s Symposium suggests that these origins represent Aphrodite Urania (pure and celestial) and Aphrodite Pandémia (associated with all people and skilled in seduction and physical love), respectively.
+During the Hellenistic period, Aphrodite became linked to the Egyptian Goddess Isis.
+Over time, she assumed numerous roles, including protector of the dead and the pharaoh, mother goddess, Goddess of magic and wisdom, and defender of the nations.
+The ancient Romans identified Aphrodite with Venus, originally the Goddess of agriculture, vegetation, and spring.

-Astarte, the Hellenisation of Ashtoreth or Ishtar, was long revered in the Semitic area and Mediterranean cultures since the Bronze Age.
-It took many names and forms in different cultures starting, in the third millennium BC, with the Sumerian Inanna, the primordial goddess of the planet Venus; in Egypt, during the eighteenth dynasty, she was revered above all in her warrior guise, equated to the goddess Anat.
-Astarte was initially related to aspects related to fertility, sexuality and war; nevertheless, in the Greece of the Hellenistic period and in the Roman times, the tendency to merge the characters of Astarte with those of Aphrodite took hold.
-In particular, among the Romans, Venus, in addition to being the goddess of beauty, love, fertility, and seduction, became the protector of victories and military strategies under the name of Minerva, the Romanisation of the goddess Athena.
+Since the Bronze Age, Astarte, the Hellenisation of Ashtoreth or Ishtar, has been widely revered in Semitic and Mediterranean cultures.
+She took various names and forms across different societies.
+Her origins can be traced back to the third millennium BC with the Sumerian Inanna, regarded as the primordial goddess of the planet Venus.
+During the eighteenth dynasty in Egypt, she was remarkably esteemed in her warrior guise, a role equated with the goddess Anat.
+Initially associated with fertility, sexuality, and war, her character evolved in Greece during the Hellenistic period and continued to merge with that of Aphrodite in Roman times.
+Notably, Venus, revered by the Romans as the goddess of beauty, love, fertility, and seduction, also assumed the role of protector of victories and military strategies under the name of Minerva, the Roman equivalent of Athena.

-However, these necessarily sketchy notes on the myth of Venus highlight the two aspects of the symbolism closely linked to the nocturnal land diurnal home of the planet.
-In its nightly guise, the planet is related to Aphrodite Pandémia or the Egyptian Isis.
-She expresses the sense of nourishment that supports the coming of creative action in the form.
-It is almost a lunar image, with the difference that here the aspect of gestation does not prevail but that of mater-materia (mother-matter), of the substance that welcomes the creative spark of Mars, providing the substrate for the subsequent development of life.
-Venus is the archetypal model of the dialogue between seduction and attraction, from whom all those mechanisms bearing in the birth of new forms may result.
-In this role, the goddess appears almost as a chthonic deity due to her attributes linked to the Earth, from whose substance she can shape the structures that life uses for its natural manifestation.
+However, these necessarily sketchy notes on the myth of Venus underscore the symbolism associated with the planet’s nocturnal and diurnal aspects.
+In its nocturnal manifestation, Venus is linked to Aphrodite Pandémia and the Egyptian Isis.
+She is almost a lunar image, with the difference that here, the aspect of gestation does not prevail but that of mater-materia (the mother and material substance), which welcomes the creative spark of Mars, providing the substrate for the subsequent development of life.
+Venus embodies the archetypal interplay between seduction and attraction, giving rise to mechanisms contributing to the birth of new forms.
+In this capacity, the goddess takes on characteristics of a chthonic deity, utilising Earth’s substance to shape life’s structures for natural manifestation.

-The Venus diurnal aspect no longer unveils the sensual forms of the nocturnal side, but rather the desire to balance things through applying the law and the intellect (Mercury), originating the notion of beauty and harmony.
-Astarte, or Aphrodite Urania, completes this recognition process by neutralising opposites, making room for the new vital expressions resulting from this agreement.
-In myth, as in horoscope reading, this double role is never really separate, except for dialectical expediency.
-Coming back to Astarte’s theme, the normalisation of opposites has value both on an individual level and through the intimate feeling of affective reconciliation.
-Later on, this attitude expands in the social organism, giving origin to a corpus of rules and laws that maintain collective balance.
+The diurnal aspect of Venus no longer reveals the sensual forms of the nocturnal side.
+Instead, it demonstrates the desire to achieve balance by applying law and intellect (Mercury), giving rise to beauty and harmony.
+Astarte, or Aphrodite Urania, completes this recognition process by reconciling opposites, paving the way for new vital expressions resulting from this harmony.
+In mythology, as well as in horoscope interpretation, this dual role is never entirely separate except for dialectical convenience.
+Refocusing on Astarte’s significance, the normalisation of opposites holds significance both at an individual level and through the intimate experience of emotional reconciliation.
+Subsequently, this approach extends to the social structure, establishing a body of regulations and laws that uphold collective equilibrium.

-The rest of the story is known to us, but let’s see it from another perspective: why does Uranus fear its children?
-The Titan, according to the Greek etymology of the term (τιτανίων) is the one who strives, who “dilates”, who distorts the measure of the cosmic order, foreshadowing man’s detachment from the cosmos.
-Cronus-Saturn, the son who survived the fatherly ordeal, completes the separation by depriving Uranus of the creative power, castrating him, and sanctioning the rupture between Heaven and Earth.
-Aphrodite, originating from the foam of the sea, is the product of this separation.
-In the world about to be born, the goddess act as a patron balancing the parts of a divided cosmos.
-She is the mediator who holds together, however imperfectly, what once never was separate.
+The rest of the story is known to us, but let’s see it from another perspective: why does Uranus fear his children?
+In Greek etymology, the Titan, according to the Greek etymology of the term (τιτανίων), is characterised as one who endeavours, expands, and disrupts the cosmic order, prefiguring humanity’s disconnection from the universe.
+Cronus-Saturn, who severs Uranus’ creative authority by castrating him, signifies the ultimate severance between Heaven and Earth.
+Aphrodite, born from the sea foam, embodies the consequence of this division.
+In the impending imperfect world, the goddess serves as a patron, harmonising the constituent parts of a fragmented cosmos.
+She acts as the intermediary that unifies what was once undivided.

 The symbolism